QAston/md-wiki-public/software-eng/tools/vscode.md

          - these settings are applied by vscode by modifying the last image layer, vscode docs call this "Requires the container be recreated / rebuilt to take effect."
             - applied when you're using a dockerfile build definition and you rebuild the image (vscode will prompt you on changes)
             - when you're referring to an image directly using `image`, vscode will prompt you that the container needs to rebuilt and modify the layer for you, making you use a modified version of the referenced image
         - `containerUser` - override USER directive for built container.
 When not set just uses container's USER directive.
+Used to start the entrypoint process?
         - `containerEnv` - additional ENV var directives for built container.
         - `updateRemoteUserUID` (true by default, linux-only setting?) - override `containerUser`/`remoteUser`'s uid:gid to match the one on the linux host system to make bindmounts work better
         - `overrideCommand` (true by default, false in docker-compose) - override the default ENTRYPOINT and CMD of the image with `/bin/sh -c "while sleep 1000; do :; done`, vscode does this to keep the container alive while attached; run `ps aux` and find pid1 to see the entrypoint command